creativecommons/global-network-strategy/GlobalNetworkStrategy-Final.md

 * It develops and monitors the strategy of the CCGN and provides input for the CC HQ strategy

-* It approves Platforms (defined areas of activity, based on a shared set of objectives that Network Members and Partners engage in) and resources at their disposal, including a budget
+* It approves Platforms (defined areas of activity, based on a shared set of objectives that Individual and Institutional Members engage in) and resources at their disposal, including a budget

-* It approves (or denies) new Network Members and Partners and their renewals.
+* It approves (or denies) new Individual and Institutional Members and their renewals.

 * It is tasked with growing the overall CC Global Network and the broader movement, and evaluating the CCGN